 Do you have additional questions regarding SSP (Statutory Sick Pay), or what steps should be taken after the occurrence of a workplace accident?
 Click the link above for some helpful insight.

-The government has implemented several health and safety at work practices to protect employees from workplace related accidents.
+The government has implemented health and safety at work practices to protect employees from workplace-related accidents.
 The article below provides general health and safety in the workplace guidelines.

 How long does an accident at work claim take?

 The amount of time that your claim will take depends on the nature of your injury and the circumstances around it.
 If the circumstances of the accident and your injury are straightforward, then you could be looking at the claim being completed in a matter of a few months.
 If it is more complex, then the claim could go on for two years or more.